Skip to main content

 Step 3: Create a Model

 For this example, let’s assume we’re building an app where users can view and create "tasks."
-Here’s a simple model for Task.
+Here’s a simple model for Task:

 myapp/models.py

-What are the migrations in Django?
+What are Migrations in Django?

 Migrations are Django's way of propagating changes you make to your models (adding a field, deleting a model, etc.) into your database schema.